SoundMotives/SoundMotives/README.md

 ![Screenshots from Chitter](assets/Chitter_screengrabs.png)

 ### [Paper Scissors Stone](https://github.com/SoundMotives/PaperScissorsStone)
-This is a simple web app of the Paper Scissors Stone game.
-It's an excercise in designing routes in Python, Flask, Jinja, CCS, HTML and HTTP.
+A simple web app of the Paper Scissors Stone game.
+It's an excercise in designing routes in Python, Flask, Jinja, CCS, HTML and HTTP, which manages the logic of the game alongside error handling.